Methods for Strategic Collaboration

 Are you interested in learning how to engage groups of 5 to 10,000 in strategic conversations?
-Would you like to attend a training that will give you the foundational skills and knowledge you need to utilize five powerful methods that are being used around the world for breakthrough thinking, decision-making and collaborative action?
+Don't miss this training, which will give you the foundational skills and knowledge you need to blend and scale five powerful methods that are being used around the world for breakthrough thinking, decision-making and collaborative action?

 Appreciative Inquiry is a positive change method for discovering what is healthy and working well and then building on those successes.
 Rather than focus on what needs to be fixed, Appreciative Inquiry looks deeply into the root causes of success and generates possibilities and plans for bringing dreams to life.
 Beginning with person-to-person conversations that encourage storytelling and focus on what each person values and desires, the process then expands to larger and larger groups that collectively decide what they want to create together into the future.
 Appreciative Inquiry is an ideal planning and management tool because it catalyzes a cascade of conversations about what has been most successful, most meaningful and most alive.

 ROC - Return on Collaboration offers the principles, practices and processes for quickly generating collaborative decisions and impact.
 Grounded in systems thinking, brain science, human development, organizational design, and collaborative strategy, ROC builds on the best of Appreciative Inquiry.
 ROC - Return on Collaboration was developed, tested and disseminated by Christine and her partners at Innovation Partners International.
 ROC saves time and money by quickly generating collaboratively developed plans that increase ownership and action commitments to quickly launch implementation.